gskerry/df-cl-price-oracle/README.md

   - Follow the steps from https://chainlinkadapters.com/guides/run-external-adapter-on-gcp for deploying the `external-adapter` as a Cloud Function in GCP.

-    **Note:** If token expires, be sure to run adapter code locally and redeploy adapter with refreshed token.
+    **Note:** Be sure to add your credentials.json file and token.json file to your deployed zip.
+If token expires, be sure to run adapter code locally and redeploy adapter with refreshed token.

 #### 5. Create bridge for the External Adapter